 This, understandably, can come as bad news to moms-to-be with acne and other skin conditions that pregnancy can often make even worse.
 What’s more, some of these ingredients should still be avoided even after giving birth — especially if you’re breastfeeding, since topicals like retinoids can be absorbed into the skin then excreted into breast milk, or simply transferred to a baby’s skin upon contact.
 But the data on lactating mothers is limited, so it can be confusing to know exactly what is or isn’t safe to use while breastfeeding.

 To help you navigate what is already a stressful time, we spoke to eight dermatologists about what ingredients to absolutely avoid during pregnancy (and breastfeeding), alternative ingredients to look for, and the best products expectant mothers can use to tackle problems like acne, dry skin, dark spots, and more.
-But before using any, Dr. Jennifer MacGregor of Union Square Dermatology says that, regardless of your skin issue, it’s best practice to “get a recommendation from your dermatologist and check with your OB before trying to conceive, or as soon as you find out you are pregnant.”
-The same goes for once the baby has arrived: If you have any questions about the safety of any product, speak to your doctor and pediatrician.
+But before using any, Dr. Jennifer MacGregor of Union Square Dermatology says that it’s best practice to “get a recommendation from your dermatologist and check with your OB before trying to conceive, or as soon as you find out you are pregnant.”
+The same goes for once the baby has arrived: If you have any questions about the safety of any new product, speak to your doctor and pediatrician before trying it.

 Best non-retinoid products to treat acne